antoniopgs/tangible/README.md

 # Tangible

 ### Description
-I partnered with https://www.prospera.co/ (the world’s premiere private city), and became a member of their City Builders Network: https://www.prospera.co/join
-I built an RWA DeFi Mortgages Protocol from the ground up, to:
+I joined the [City Builders Network](https://www.prospera.co/join) of [Prospera](https://www.prospera.co/), and built an RWA DeFi Mortgages Protocol from the ground up, to:
 - Allow lenders worldwide to supply mortgage capital to the city and earn yields
 - Bring mortgage access to Prospera Residents (who are blocked from TradFi alternatives)